joeaoregan/AIT-CSE-JavaFundamentals/README.md

 # Certificate in Software Engineering
-## Java Fundamentals & Software Design and Testing
+## Java Fundamentals
 ### Joe O'Regan
 ### A00258304

-Weekly labs and assignments for Java Fundamentals & Software Design and Testing modules
+Weekly labs and assignments for Java Fundamentals module